 “Now I’m teaching others to do what I did,” said Harris, “to make themselves the center of their lives as they face their cancer diagnosis with strength, faith and, yes, love.”

 In January, Harris visited the Manhattan Beach office of the Pancreatic Cancer Action Network and shared her story with the staff.
-She inspired her audience, and they inspired her by explaining how the organization’s Patient and Liaison Services (PALS) team helps people fight pancreatic cancer.
-PALS Associates talk one-to-one with patients and caregivers about such topics as diet and nutrition, questions to ask the oncologist, and treatment options, including clinical trials drawn from the nation’s most comprehensive database of pancreatic cancer clinical trials – all at no charge.
+She inspired her audience, and they inspired her by explaining how the organization’s PanCAN Patient Services team helps people fight pancreatic cancer.
+Case Managers talk one-to-one with patients and caregivers about such topics as diet and nutrition, questions to ask the oncologist, and treatment options, including clinical trials drawn from the nation’s most comprehensive database of pancreatic cancer clinical trials – all at no charge.

 Harris’s reaction: “I hope that 100 percent of people diagnosed with pancreatic cancer make their first call a call to the Pancreatic Cancer Action Network.”